dherrig/usb_control_hub/README.md

 the [USB Control Hub](https://pegasusastro.com/products/usb-control-hub/) made by [Pegasus Astro](https://pegasusastro.com/).
 The script is written in python3 and intended for Linux.

-The USB Control Hub is a USB 3.1 SuperSpeed (5Gbps) hub with six USB3 type-A downstream facing ports (DFPs) and USB3 type-B host (UFP) port.
-Each of the six type-A ports can be independently switched on/off (power and data) through software.
+The USB Control Hub is a USB 3.1 SuperSpeed (5Gbps) hub with six USB3 type-A downstream facing ports (DFPs) and one USB3 type-B host (UFP) port.
+A serial control interface allows each of the six type-A ports to be independently switched on/off (power and data) through software.
 This software control is handy for any usage where you would otherwise reguarly need to unplug and replug USB cables.

 ## Features